gvwilson/sdxpy/src/db/index.md

 4. Delete and rename blocks.

 5. Generate a new in-memory index.

+The implementation of these steps is mostly a matter of bookeeping:
+{: .continue}

+[% inc file="cleanup.py" keep="cleanup" %]

 This method doesn't [%g compact "compact" %] storage, i.e.,